Saskatoon Quakers

-The Saskatoon Quakers were an ice hockey team that was based in Saskatoon, Saskatchewan, Canada.
-The team played in various senior ice hockey leagues, and later played in minor league professional hockey.
-The Quakers represented Canada in 1934 World Ice Hockey Championships held in Milan, Italy where they won Gold.
+The Saskatoon Quakers were a Canadian ice hockey team based in Saskatoon, Saskatchewan.
+The team played in various senior and minor professional hockey leagues from the 1930s to the 1970s.
+The Quakers represented Canada and won gold at the 1934 World Hockey Championships held in Milan, Italy.
 In 1952, they captured the President's Cup as Pacific Coast Hockey League champions.

 History

+Senior and minor professional

-The Quakers represented Canada in 1934 World Ice Hockey Championships held in Milan, Italy where they won Gold.
+The Quakers represented Canada in the 1934 World Ice Hockey Championships in Milan, Italy.
+The team won the gold medal, defeating the United States in the championship final, avenging Canada's loss to the US in the 1933 championship final.

+From 1937, the Quakers were based out of the 3,300-seat Saskatoon Arena in downtown Saskatoon.
 The Quakers were a founding member of the Western Canada Senior Hockey League (WCSHL) in 1945, where they were known their first two seasons as the Saskatoon Elks.
 They captured the WCSHL championship in 1950–51.
-The following season, the Quakers joined the Calgary Stampeders and Edmonton Flyers in turning professional as the WCSHL merged with the Pacific Coast Hockey League, which renamed itself the Western Hockey League in the following year.
+The following season, the Quakers joined the Calgary Stampeders and Edmonton Flyers in turning professional as the WCSHL merged with the Pacific Coast Hockey League, which renamed itself the Western Hockey League in 1952.
 As a result of the merger, the Quakers lost their amateur status, becoming a minor-professional team.
 The Quakers succumbed, after five seasons in the WHL, to the increased costs of operating a minor-professional team.

 When the Quakers won the WCSHL 1950–51 championship, they became the western league's representative to the 1951 Alexander Cup for the national major ('open' to both amateur and professional leagues) senior ice hockey championship of Canada.
 They would lose to the Toronto St. Michaels Monarchs in the Alexander Cup's semi-finals.
 In 1952, they captured the President's Cup as Pacific Coast Hockey League champions.

+Brief second iteration

-In 1957–58, Saskatoon returned to the WHL, splitting home games with St. Paul, Minnesota as the Saskatoon/St. Paul Regals.
-The two city concept did not work, and in 1958–59, the team was restored as the Saskatoon Quakers.
-They would last only that one season before folding.
+In 1957–58, Saskatoon returned to the WHL when the Brandon Regals, who had just won the league championship, moved and opted to split home games between Saskatoon and St. Paul, Minnesota as the Saskatoon/St. Paul Regals.
+The two city concept last just one season, and in 1958–59, the team hosted games only in Saskatoon and adopted the name of the former Quakers.
+They would last only one more season before folding.